millstreamwebsoftware/astro-component-starter/src/component-library/content/pages/index.md

 ---
-title: "Component Library"
+title: "Astro Component Library"
 contentSections: []
 ---

-# Component Library
+# Astro Component Library

-Welcome to your component library.
+Welcome to your Astro component library.

 Here you’ll find **examples, documentation, and guidelines** for every component in your design system.